Podcast Listening Stats That Might Surprise You

 The average podcast now carries roughly 6 minutes of ads per hour of content.
 That number has grown approximately 39% over the past three years, driven by the shift from host-read ads to programmatic advertising and dynamic ad insertion.

 For listeners who want a smarter experience, the options are growing.
-Creator ad-free feeds through Apple Podcasts Subscriptions and Patreon are more common than ever, and apps like Podtastic use Pod-telligence to power Smart Summaries, Smart Topics, and Smart Playback.
+Listener memberships through Apple Podcasts Subscriptions and Patreon are now common, and apps like Podtastic use Pod-telligence to power Smart Summaries, Smart Topics, and Smart Playback across every show you follow.

 Growth trends